Ugusu/SR4-backup-n-restore/README.md

 Download the repository, and run the scripts.

-Make sure you have the following folders:
+They literally just copy the folders from
 ```
-~/.local/share/Steam/steamapps/compatdata/2251620/pfx/drive_c/users/steamuser/AppData/Local/Sunrider_4_The_Captains_Return/
+[STEAM_PATH]/Steam/steamapps/compatdata/2251620/pfx/drive_c/users/steamuser/AppData/Local/Sunrider_4_The_Captains_Return/
 ```
-and
+to
 ```
-~/.local/share/Steam/steamapps/common/Sunrider 4 The Captain's Return
+[STEAM_PATH]/Steam/steamapps/common/Sunrider 4 The Captain's Return/
 ```
- If the folders are in different place you can edit the scripts, and set the right folders.
-Also notify me, to come up with a solution for this too.
+for back up, and vice versa for restore, you can do it manually.